Henry Schoolcraft: Marriages and family

-The Schoolcrafts sent Janee and John to a boarding school in Detroit for part of their education.
-Janee at 11 could handle the transition, but John at nine had a more difficult time and missed his parents.
+The Schoolcrafts sent Jane and John to a boarding school in Detroit for part of their education.
+Jane at 11 could handle the transition, but John at nine had a more difficult time and missed his parents.

 The Schoolcrafts had a literary marriage, producing a family magazine.
 They included their own poetry in letters to each other through the years.
 Jane suffered from frequent illnesses.
 She died in 1842, while visiting a sister in Canada, and was buried at St. John's Anglican Church, Ancaster, Ontario.

-On January 12, 1847, after moving to Washington, DC, Schoolcraft married again, at age 53, to Mary Howard (died March 12, 1878).
+On January 12, 1847, after moving to Washington, DC, at age 53 Schoolcraft married again, to Mary Howard (died March 12, 1878).
 She was a southerner and slaveholder, from an elite planter family of the Beaufort district of South Carolina.
 Her support of slavery and opposition to mixed-race unions created strains in her relationship with the Schoolcraft children.
 They became alienated from both her and their father.

 After Schoolcraft's hands became paralyzed in 1848 from a rheumatic condition, Mary devoted much of her attention to caring for him and helping him complete his massive study of Native Americans, which had been commissioned by Congress in 1846.

 In 1860, she published the novel The Black Gauntlet: A Tale of Plantation Life in South Carolina (which she said her husband had encouraged).
 One of many pro-slavery books published in response to Harriet Beecher Stowe's bestselling Uncle Tom's Cabin, such defenses of slavery, published in the decade before the American Civil War, became known as the anti-Tom genre.
 Hers became a best-seller, although not on the scale of Stowe's.